World War One

 ‘Perhaps the greatest tribute we can pay Hill of Oaks, Windermere is that but for its existence, just a few years later Britain could quite easily have starved to death as a result of the U-boat blockade.
 Thankfully the deterrent aspect of seaplanes and other aerial craft forced enemy submarines to stay under the surface and therefore make them less effective.’ – The Airfields of Britain Conservation Trust.

-On 20 May 1917, two ex-Windermere pupils were officially credited with the first aerial sinking of a German submarine and both awarded the Distinguished Service Cross.
+On 20 May 1917, two ex-Windermere pupils, Flight Sub-Lieutenants Morrish and Boswell, were officially credited with the first aerial sinking of a U-boat whilst flying a Curtiss H-12 flying boat.
+Both of them were awarded the Distinguished Service Cross.

 Borwick & Sons, boat builders of Bowness-on-Windermere, who constructed Oscar Gnosspelius‘ floats and aeroplanes, Waterbird’s float, floats for the RNAS and pinnaces for the Admiralty, were sub-contracted in 1918 to manufacture Felixstowe flying boat hulls.

 On 10 May 1918, Captain Cooper Pattinson from Windermere was first pilot of an S.E.
 Saunders Ltd-built Felixstowe flying boat which shot down a Zeppelin at Heligoland Bight, for which he was among the first recipients of the Distinguished Flying Cross.
 On 16 May 1918, whilst carrying out an anti-submarine patrol, he achieved the record for the longest duration flight during World War 1 at that time of 9 hours 45 minutes.
-Pattinson invented the spotlight altimeter in 1918, wrongly attributed to Guy Gibson in 1943 in the Dam Busters film.
+It is claimed that Pattinson invented the spotlight altimeter in 1918, wrongly attributed to Guy Gibson in 1943 in the Dam Busters film.

 On 1 November 1918, Flight Lieutenant Wavell Wakefield (Edward Wakefield’s nephew, later Lord Wakefield of Kendal) landed a Sopwith Pup on the after deck of HMS Vindictive at Scapa Flow.

 Windermere: birthplace of British naval and civil marine aeroplanes